ivotron/zenodo/upload/README.md

 This action will upload files to an existing unpublished deposition.

 ## Usage
-Put the files you want to upload in a directory and set the path to this directory as `UPLOAD_FILES_DIRECTORY_PATH` environment variable.
+Put the files you want to upload in a directory and set the path to this directory as `ZENODO_UPLOAD_PATH` environment variable.

 ```hcl
 workflow "Upload Files" {